.

 AND INCIDENCE

-pathogen of rats and mice.
-Other mammals including cats, and their
+Natural pathogen of rats and mice.
+Other mammals including cats,

-have been found infected.
-Outbreaks continue to occur in U.S.,
+and their ectoparasites have been found infected.
+Outbreaks continue to occur

-Texas.
-Natural lab infections have not been reported but lab acquired
+in U.S., especially Texas.
+Natural lab infections have not been reported but

-in people handling experimentally infected mice have been
+lab acquired infections in people handling experimentally infected mice have

 TRANSMISSION:

-by flea or lice (Xenopsylla cheopis, Nosopsyllus fasciatus) to rodents
+Transmitted by flea or lice (Xenopsylla cheopis, Nosopsyllus fasciatus)

-or man.
-Humans are infected by contamination of flea bites, broken skin
+to rodents or man.
+Humans are infected by contamination of flea bites, broken

-to humans.
-Inhalation of contaminated dust may be a route of
+vector to humans.
+Inhalation of contaminated dust may be a route of infection.

 DISEASE